ManuelGil/vscode-angular-generator/README.md

 This flexibility lets you migrate gradually between conventions without reconfiguring every template manually.

-### Built-In Reactivity Snippets & Templates (Angular 20+)
+### Built-in Snippets for Modern Development (Angular 20+)

-Although Angular File Generator **does not** include full templates that automatically inject `signal`, `computed`, etc., it provides several **snippets** to help you adopt Angular 20's reactivity APIs more quickly.
-Just type the prefix and press Tab:
+Although Angular File Generator **does not** include full templates that automatically inject `signal`, `computed`, etc., it provides several **snippets** to accelerate the adoption of Angular's reactivity APIs.
+Type a prefix and press Tab to expand the snippet:

 1. **Signal** (`ng_signal`)